sylv/marver/README.md

 ## goals

 - Privacy is important.
 Looking up metadata online is fine, as long as it is not revealing any information about you or your files.
-- Uploading photos is not something marver should ever do.
-Setup samba or nfs and upload through that.
-In the future this may change, but it's not a priority right now.
+- No uploads, use something else to handle that for now.
-- No authentication/users, that just slows everything down.
+- No authentication/users for now.
 Setup a reverse proxy with basic auth instead.
-In the future user support would be nice so grandma can look at the family photos without seeing the 69TB of anime you have.
+In the future user support will come.
-- Metadata extraction must be excellent.
+- Metadata extraction must be great.
-  - Plex is terrible at this, you more or less need a specific file structure and naming scheme for it to work.
+  - Other alternatives are generally bad at this, requiring a specific file structure and naming scheme for it to work.
-  - File metadata can contain a significant amount of information, marver should try its best to extract it no matter the format.
+  - File metadata can contain a significant amount of information.

 ## pieces